 The Communications and Electronics Branch

-To ensure that all Branch personnel and the interest of their commanders are adequately represented, the Branch Advisory Committee was established, headed by the Branch Leader, and composed of the Branch Advisor, senior personnel from the varied employment environments, and the Branch Chief.
+The C & E Branch has over 7,100 members.
+It is therefore a large and diverse Branch, with responsibilities spread across the operational arms of the Canadian Forces.
+To ensure that all Branch personnel and the interest of their commanders are adequately represented, the Branch Executive, headed by the Branch Advisor, is composed of senior personnel from the varied employment environments.

 The need for professional identity and social association amongst serving, non-serving and retired C & E personnel is also provided by organisations such as: the Lineman’s Association; the Air Force Telecommunications Association and the Armed Forces Communications and Electronics Association (AFCEA).

 Each of these organisations offers a unique sense of identity and camaraderie – a special interest group to cater to the unique needs of their membership body.
 Each organisation can contribute individually or collectively to the mission of the C & E Branch – not as a competitor but as a representative body, which can speak in an authoritative and influential manner.